 Access

 The Keifuku Randen Line does not connect directly with Kyoto Station.
 From Kyoto Station you can take City Bus 26, 28 and 206.
-These take between 16 and 23 minutes and cost 230 yen.
-You can also take the Karasuma Subway from Kyoto Station, transfer at Shijo Station to Hankyu Karasuma Station, and then change again at Hankyu Omiya Station.
-This will take about 14 minutes and cost 360 yen.
+These take roughly 16 to 23 minutes and cost 230 yen.
+You can also take the Karasuma Subway Line from Kyoto Station to Shijo Station, walk to Hankyu Karasuma Station, and then ride one stop to Hankyu Omiya Station for the Randen at Shijo-Omiya.
+This rail route costs about 390 yen.
+For bus, subway and train route details, check Arukumachi Kyoto.

 Shijo-Omiya Station